Eurostars call for projects SEP 2023

 **Eurostars countries: Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sweden, Switzerland, Türkiye, and the United Kingdom.

 ***Eurostars countries which are not an EU member state or a Horizon Europe Associated Country: Canada, South Korea, Singapore, South Africa, Switzerland, and the United Kingdom.
+For this current call, the United Kingdom continues to be considered a third country, and not an EU member state or a Horizon Europe Associated Country.

 ****If justified, you may be permitted an extension after your project has started.
 This request will undergo an evaluation to determine whether the extension of the project is duly justified by the participants.
 It must be approved by the Eureka Secretariat and the relevant national funding bodies.